OpenBMB/BMTools/bmtools/tools/database/readme.md

 Note. {db_system} must match with that in ./api.py

-4. Run the test.py script to test the tool
+4. Modify and run the test.py script to test the tool